Gawar-Bati language

-Mohammad Nawaz Haqiqat Sanin has written numerous books in Gawari literature.
-His works often focus on the culture, history, and traditions of the Gawari-speaking people.
-He has contributed significantly to the development of Gawari poetry and prose.
-His books are well-regarded for their literary quality and their role in preserving Gawari language and heritage.
+Gawar-Bati or Narsati is an Indo-Aryan language spoken in the Chitral region of northern Pakistan, and across the border in Afghanistan.
+It is also known as Aranduyiwar in Chitral because it is spoken in Arandu, which is the last village in lower Chitral and is also across the border from Berkot in Afghanistan.
+There are about 9,000 speakers of Gawar-Bati, with 1,500 in Pakistan, and 7,500 in Afghanistan.
+The name Gawar-Bati means "speech of the Gawar", a people detailed by the Cacopardos in their study of the Hindu Kush.

 Study and classification

 The Gawar-Bati language has not been given serious study by linguists, except that it is mentioned by George Morgenstierne (1926) and Kendall Decker (1992).

 It is classified as an Indo-Aryan language of the Dardic subgroup.
 However, the term Dardic is not linguistic but merely geographic.

 Phonology

 The following tables set out the phonology of the Gawar-Bati language: